OpenEx-Platform/docs/docs/usage/inject-caldera.md

 # Caldera injects

-The integration between an OpenEx instance and a Caldera instance allows you to obtain a new library of injects.
+The integration between an OpenBAS instance and a Caldera instance allows you to obtain a new library of injects.
 These injects are based directly on the content of your Caldera and are played on the assets managed by its agents.

 ## Configuration variables

-Below are the properties you'll need to set for OpenEx:
+Below are the properties you'll need to set for OpenBAS:

 | Property                 | application.properties         | Docker environment variable      | Mandatory | Description                                              |
 |--------------------------|--------------------------------|----------------------------------|-----------|----------------------------------------------------------|